fwSara95h/ML-jcc-4m/daily_progress/month_01/day_07/README.md

 # DAY 7 - Error Handling (Exceptions)

-Errors bubble up the call stack; `try/except` lets you catch them so one bad input doesn�t crash a whole run.
+Errors bubble up the call stack; `try/except` lets you catch them so one bad input doesn't crash a whole run.
 Use `finally` for cleanup that must always happen.

 ## Micro-Challenges